bim37400/bim37400/README.md

 I love to design and develop in my free time.

+I build projects with Arduino and ESP32.

 I also like to use Wallpaper Engine to make some cool anime or game wallpapers.

-Other than WE,I also use GIMP for image editing and VS Code for coding.
+Other than WE,I also use GIMP for image editing, Notability for notes and drawing and VS Code for coding.

-I also build projects with Arduino and ESP32.

 **- Fun Facts -**